 - 1 teaspoon salt

 - A few sprigs rosemary

-- 1 tbsp olive oil for the dough
+- 1 tablespoon olive oil for the dough

-- 1 tbsp olive oil for the topping
+- 1 tablespoon olive oil for the topping

 - 1 clove garlic

-- Put the water, oil, flour, salt, yeast and a tsp of diced rosemary in the bread maker.
+- Put the water, oil, flour, salt, yeast and a teaspoon of diced rosemary in the bread maker.
 It's best to put the liquid ingredients in followed by the dry ingredients.